Nikkei/fast-mia/docs/docs/google-cloud.md

 If you see a quota error, request a quota increase for the GPU type in the target zone via the [Quotas page](https://console.cloud.google.com/iam-admin/quotas).

+### Zone resource pool exhausted (stockout)

+This means the zone has no available GPUs.
+Try a different zone.
+Available zones for A100 80GB include `asia-southeast1-c`, `us-central1-c`, and `us-east4-c`.

 ### NVIDIA driver not ready

 The setup script waits up to 5 minutes for NVIDIA drivers to initialize.
 If it times out, the Deep Learning VM image may not have finished installing drivers.
-Try re-running or using `--keep-instance` to SSH in and debug.
+Try re-running with the same `--instance-name` to reuse the instance.

 ### SSH connection timeout